rahul14121/car-configurator/README.md

 # car-configurator

 My repo for a car configurator, part of the technical assessment of the Mastered Bootcamp.
+[Check it out here!](https://car-configurator-4e6b9.web.app/)

 ## Project description